DaudiKi/GoPay/README.md

 ### Prerequisites

 1. Python 3.8+
-2. Firebase account
+2. Supabase account
 3. M-Pesa Daraja API account
-4. Node.js and npm (for development)

-### Firebase Setup
+### Supabase Setup

-1. Create a new Firebase project
+1. Create a new Supabase project at [supabase.com](https://supabase.com)
-2. Enable Firestore Database
-3. Enable Storage
+2. Get your project URL and API key from Settings → API
+3. Run the database schema from `database/schema.sql` in the SQL Editor
-4. Create a service account and download the JSON key
+4. Create a storage bucket named `qr-codes` and make it public
-5. Place the service account JSON in your project root as `serviceAccount.json`

 ### M-Pesa Sandbox Setup